Mohamad-Haikal/dartPartofAndPartGenerator/README.md

 ## Issues and Contributions

 If you encounter any issues or have suggestions for improvement, please [submit an issue](https://github.com/Mohamad-Haikal/dartPartofAndPartGenerator/issues).
 Contributions are also welcome!

-## License

-This extension is licensed under the [MIT License](LICENSE), but it is strictly prohibited to create or reproduce similar extensions.